Revirator/OOPP/README.md

 Add your own name (do not add the names for others!) to the section below.

 ## Description of project
+This project aims to create a brand new desktop application to support lecturers during online lectures.
+This piece of software is a platform to be used by students, where they can ask questions and give live feedback to the lectures.
+Replacement for Zoom chat during live lectures. (as clutter-free as possible)

 ## Group members